EARnagram/lessons/sec4/angular_directives/README.md

 We can officially start adding Tilda-bits of wisdom!

-As soon as you press enter, it __auto-updates the list__ and the count at the top of the page, without any of the extra code something like jQuery would force us to write.
-That's data binding.
+As soon as you press enter, it __auto-updates the list__ with our pre-written swHINTon and the count at the top of the page, without any of the extra code something like jQuery would force us to write.

 ##### Angular is watching for changes to our data in the controller and updating the view for us!